 The idea for this family bike trip started in early September, when we returned to Cape Town from France.
-Indeed, Lesotho was on our list of countries to visit, and the only time of the year that Emmanuelle, Capucine and Lena were on vacation together was Christmas.
+Indeed, Lesotho was on our list of countries to visit, and the only time of the year that Emmanuelle, Capucine (15 years old) and Lena (14 years old), were on vacation together was Christmas.
 So we made a spontaneous decision to do a trip to Lesotho, and, to add to the adventure, we decided to travel by bike, in bike packing mode. bike packing

 From September, I began planning the route, logistics and equipment of this bike packing trip.

 I then discovered Logan Watts’ article in bikepacking.com (https://bikepacking.com/routes/lesotho-traverse/), which turned out to be full of useful information.

 After working on our itinerary for several weeks, we planned to finally put it to the test on a trial biking weekend between Grabouw and Greyton, starting from Trail’s End. bike packing